Skip to main content

 info

-See Group Ownership Structure for more information on group structures in Mesh.
+See Resource Hierarchy Structure for more information on group structures in Mesh.

 1. On successful creation a dialog opens with the new API User's credentials.
 Download or copy them.
 They are required to authenticate SDKs to use the Mesh API.